How to Lower Cortisol (Naturally) for Less Stress & a Healthier Life

 Exercise

 Exercise can have great stress-reducing effects, but only at a moderate intensity.
-Research finds that high intensity exercise will actually increase cortisol levels, since the body is physically under stress.
-However, low intensity (40% of max output) will lower cortisol levels.
-[20] Activities appropriate for this type of exercise include yoga, walking, casual recreational sports, or maybe even just playing with your dog in the yard.
+Research finds that high-intensity exercise will actually increase cortisol levels, because the body is physically under stress.
+However, low intensity (40% of max output) will actually lower cortisol levels.
+Activities that fit this type of exercise include yoga, walking, casual recreational sports, or maybe just playing with your dog in the yard.

 Unplug

-Grounding or earthing mitigates these harmful effects, so there’s another reason to stop scrolling and get outside.
+This is a great method to pair with grounding or earthing to mitigate these harmful effects, — so stop scrolling and get outside!

 Meditation does not have to look like sitting in silence with your legs crossed and eyes closed.
 You can try a guided meditation that takes you through a calming scenario like a walk along the ocean or has you focus on thoughts of gratitude.
 Meditation can even be a walk through the park as you intentionally take notice of the nature around you.
 Find a form of mindfulness meditation that suits you.